Church Bulletin - BreezyNews.com - Kosciusko News 24/7

 - Baldwin Chapel A.M.E. invites everyone to tune in to their Sunday morning broadcast at 6:30 am on 98.3 FM.

-- Heaven Is My Goal Radio Ministry can be heard on Sunday mornings on Cruisin 98.3 FM at 8 am.
+- Heaven Is My Goal Radio Ministry can be heard on Sunday mornings on Cruisin 98.3 FM at 8 am or visit with them in person each 1st, 3rd, and 5th Sunday at the HIMG ministry building in McAdams.

+If you are interested in having your church services broadcast on 98.3 on Sunday mornings, call the business office at 662-289-1050.

 If you have a church announcement that you would like to be published in this bulletin, please click HERE.